Quantitative Volume Space Form Rigidity Under Lower Ricci Curvature Bound

 The purpose of this section is to supply notions and basic properties from the fundamental work of Cheeger-Colding on degeneration of Riemannian metrics with Ricci curvature bounded from below, as well as those related to equivariant Gromov-Hausdorff convergence.
-These will be used through out this paper, and we refer the readers to [Ch], [CC1-3], [Co1,2] and [FY] for details.
+These will be used through out this paper, and we refer the readers to \cite{Ch}, \cite{CC1,CC2,CC3}, \cite{Co1,Co2}, \cite{FY1, FY2} for details.

 We will also state our result that an almost volume annulus of fixed width and large radius contains many disjoint balls with almost warped product structure (see Theorem 1.4).